Explore Millisle

-Millisle is a popular seaside resort with an extensive sandy beach and a man-made lagoon.
-Steeped in history and beauty, it was given the name due to the number of mills that operated in days gone by.
+This seaside village serves as a popular resort for static caravans and holiday homes, with it's beautiful expanse of sandy beach and a man-made lagoon perfect for paddling in, it makes the perfect escape.
+This small village is steeped in history and beauty.
+Interesting fact, Millisle was given its name due to the number of mills that operated in days gone by.

 In 1939 Belfast’s small Jewish community leased the derelict Ballyrolly Farm, which is located on the outskirts of Millisle.
 Here the community erected dormitories to house the refugees escaping the atrocities of Nazi Germany.
 By the time it closed in 1948, over 300 adults and children had passed through the Farm.
 Years later, veterans of the Kindertransport planted a grove of trees in the peace forest outside Jerusalem in tribute to their saviours in Belfast and Millisle.
 Millisle Primary School has a Holocaust Memorial Garden, developed by the pupils in recognition of this history.